 Pens top Leafs, jump Caps for first place

-Anthony Angello, Jason Zucker and Teddy Blueger also scored for Pittsburgh, which is 6-1-1 in its past eight games.
+Anthony Angello, Jason Zucker and Teddy Blueger also scored for Pittsburgh, which built a 5-0 lead in the second period and is 6-1-1 in its past eight games.
 Goaltender Tristan Jarry won his fourth straight start, making 34 saves.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)